vosonlab/VOSONDash/README.md

 Please install required packages before using VOSONDash: install.packages(c("visNetwork","syuzhet"))
 ```
-The missing packages can be installed using the provided package install command.
+The missing packages can be installed using the generated package install command.

 After installing required packages and running again the `VOSONDash` Shiny app will open up in the default web browser.